 If you aren’t sure what to say when giving both constructive and positive feedback, use the STAR method to shape the format of your conversation.

 5. Show appreciation for a job well done

 Remember how your parents taught you to say “thank you” when you were a kid?
 Well, don’t forget those old lessons in civility.

 Even better, deliver your praise in front of others in order to build confidence in the timid employee.
-Make sure your praise follows the rules of SMART, the go-to tool for managers who want to praise with aplomb.
+Make sure your praise follows the rules of SMART, the go-to tool for managers who prioritize employee confidence, which leads to employee growth.